-An unusual consensus may stave off development in Washington's Methow Valley.
+An unusual consensus may stave off industrial tourism in Washington's Methow Valley.

 The Forest Service asked William Stafford to write poems for the scenic turnouts along the river valley.
 Poems reprinted.

 - on Jim Deacon, pioneering desert fish biologist, dies

 - Larry Bullock on Ranch Diaries: A New Mexico cattle company is born

 - Randy Piper on Bark beetle kill leads to more severe fires, right?
 Well, maybe

 - Delaine Spilsbury on The water czar who reshaped Colorado River politics

 - Buck Drew on Chainsaw diplomacy